matthewdennett/matthewdennett.github.io/_posts/2020-06-01-Handy-Ansible-Logic.md

 {% endraw %}
 ```

-It's really straight forward and in this simple example the duplication isn't too bad, but you can see how this would get ugly quickly if you'r using a module that needs 15 or more parameters to be set.
-Or if you have multiple parameters that need similar conditional logic, that would blow out really quickly.
-Even just setting 3 parameters with this logic would require 8 different tasks to cover the possibilities and some pretty nasty login in the ```when:``` statements.
+It's really straight forward and in this simple example the duplication isn't too bad, but you can see how this would get ugly pretty quickly if you're using a module that needs lots of parameters to be set, or if you have multiple parameters that need similar conditional logic - that would blow out really quickly.
+Even just setting 3 parameters with this logic would require 8 different tasks to cover the possibilities and some pretty nasty logic in the ```when:``` statements.

 # The Solution

-The answer to this mess we have turns out to be quite neat.
-We move the conditional logic out of the ```when:``` and into the call to the variable - the jinja statement, as variables in ansible are jinja templates.
-Here is what that would look like.
+The answer to this mess turns out to be quite neat.
+We move the conditional logic out of the ```when:``` and into the call to the variable, the jinja statement, as variables in ansible are jinja templates.
+Here is what that would look like:

 ```yaml
 {% raw %}